Skip to main content

 It is akin to reading a transcript of your metabolic conversation over several weeks, revealing the overall tone and consistency of your body’s glucose management.
 A higher HbA1c indicates prolonged periods of elevated blood sugar, a definitive sign of metabolic inefficiency.

 Finally, we assess Fasting Insulin.
 This marker measures the amount of insulin in your blood after a fast.
-While fasting glucose tells us about the fuel, tells us about the messenger.
+While fasting glucose tells us about the fuel, fasting insulin tells us about the messenger.
 High levels of fasting insulin, even with normal fasting glucose, are a critical early indicator of insulin resistance.

 It means your pancreas is working overtime, shouting to make its message heard by resistant cells.
 This state of compensatory hyperinsulinemia is a silent driver of weight gain, inflammation, and chronic fatigue.
 By measuring these foundational biomarkers, we begin to decode your body’s unique metabolic language, turning abstract symptoms into actionable data points on your path to optimized health.